There is someone lies dead in the bushes,

 and brought what was left of her corpse to her house.

-Her funeral has been arranged by a canon
+Her funeral had been arranged by a canon

-who had pity on her; then her furious spouse
+who took pity on her; then her furious spouse

 was ploughing her grave in a rampaging spell, he